 - Identify where to act

 It’s possible to pull together a basic version of a customer journey map on your own and in a couple of hours.
 However, you’ll get more diverse perspectives and a richer map if you can flesh out the basic structure in a cross-functional workshop, and then further enrich it with insights from different specialists over time.
-This can also be a highly effective way to surface user issues and gain alignment on the rationale for changes among multiple stakeholders.

 If you’re going the workshop route, then block out 90 mins – 2 hours and think about including people from a broad range of functions: